thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 ### Extension configuration: mqtt-config.json

-Extension configuration is a JSON file that contain information about how to connect and monitor list of MQTT brokers.
+Extension configuration is a JSON file that contains information about how to connect and monitor a list of MQTT brokers.
 The root JSON element should contain "brokers" array.
 Each broker in the array is configured using following properties:

 #### Basic connection properties